MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-22h2-release.md

 [!INCLUDE[appliesto-xxx-xxx-xxx-SUB-xxx-md](../includes/appliesto-xxx-xxx-xxx-SUB-xxx-md.md)]

-Learn about the new features and updates to existing features in SharePoint Server Subscription Edition 22H2.
+Learn about the new features and updates to existing features in SharePoint Server Subscription Edition Version 22H2.

 ## Detailed description of features

-This section provides detailed descriptions of the new and updated features in SharePoint Server Subscription Edition 22H2.
+This section provides detailed descriptions of the new and updated features in SharePoint Server Subscription Edition Verision 22H2.

 ### Feature release rings